muppet9010/Factorio-Biter-Revive/README.md

   - evoMax = the evolution maximum when the revive chance doesn't increase any more % as a number (double), i.e. 80 = 80% - equivalent of mod setting "Evolution % for maximum reviving chance".
   - chanceBase = the revive chance % when at minimum evolution as a number (double), i.e. 5 = 5% - Equivalent of mod setting "Chance of revival starting %".
   - chancePerEvo = the revive chance % increase per evolution % up to the max evolution limit as a number (double), i.e. 2 = 2% - equivalent of mod setting "Chance of revive % per evolution %".
   - chanceFormula = the revival chance formula as a text string. - Equivalent of mod setting "Chance of revive formula".
-NOTE: only the first active command in priority order will set the formula, all others will be ignored.
-As the concept of adding raw formula togeather or finding the largest formula in a mod wide abstract way dons't make sense.
-Order is: enforced command, base command, mod setting, add command.
+NOTE: only a single active command of the highest priority order will set the formula.
+The exact applied highest priority command will be random due to internal Lua table ordering.
+This isn't deemed an issue as the concept of adding raw formula togeather or finding the largest formula in a mod wide abstract way doesn't make sense.
+Priority order is: enforced command, base command, mod setting, add command.
   - delayMin = the revive delay minimum in seconds as a number (integer), i.e. 0 = 0 seconds - equivalent of mod setting "Revive delay minimum seconds".
   - delayMax = the revive delay maximum in seconds as a number (integer), i.e. 5 = 5 seconds - equivalent of mod setting "Revive delay maximum seconds".
 - priority = the priority for this command as a text string.
 Supported values "enforced", "base", "add".